 Bylong is just one of the dwindling rural communities in the Upper Hunter region, with its 150 residents dropping to just 50 over the past 18 months, as a result of land offers too-good-to-refuse from foreign coal giants.

 This was just the first of many stories we heard of the loss of community structures as result of coal mining expansion in the area.
 Down the road, the Wybong notice board, which not so long ago probably promised of community events and social happenings, now hangs rusty and overgrown with bracken, with most of its former viewers long gone and cashed up with coal money from the sale of the family farm.
 And who can blame them?
 Farming is a tough gig.
 Rural homesteads and gardens that were no doubt once tended with care lay abandoned, now unwanted and unnoticed by new owners who are interested only in the ‘black gold’ that lies beneath.

-As Z and I travelled past countless numbers of these properties, we wondered what the inhabitants of 100 years ago would have made of it all.
+As Z and I traveled past countless numbers of these properties, we wondered what the inhabitants of 100 years ago would have made of it all.
 There must have been enough abandoned places to house Sydney’s entire homeless population.
 We humans sure have a funny way of doing things…

 Passing through Kayuga, it looked as though roads had been named and signed, and then strangely left unfinished.
 We were later informed that plans had been put in for additional residential roads and then abandoned.

 After the beauty of the Widden valley, it was a rude awakening to see gate after gate locked and chained, with threats of prosecution from one mining company or another- many even had security vehicles patrolling the roads for them!